 Notable Resident, Student, and Other Accomplishments

-Despite the many challenges of running a successful academic department in the current healthcare environment I enter the coming year with hope, confidence, and enthusiasm.
-How can our department not succeed, prosper, and grow when supported by the best and brightest?
-Many have already been acknowledged, but let me close by thanking our administrative miracle workers, Billy Tang at SUNY Downstate, Carole Facciponti at NY Methodist, and Ruth Pacheco at our Brooklyn Heights Faculty Practice.
+Some of our staff have already been acknowledged, but let me close by thanking our administrative miracle workers, Billy Tang at SUNY Downstate, Carole Facciponti at NY Methodist, and Svetlana Lyulko and Ruth Pacheco at our Brooklyn Heights Faculty Practice.
 Their efforts, along with all of our other talented support staff, help fulfill our mission of research, teaching, and patient care to the benefit of our community and all stakeholders.